adibalcan/PyTor/README.md

 PyTor
 =========
+PyTor is a wrapper for requests python module that injects and controls a proxy obtained from Tor network of from a proxy list.

-Python module for http requests by Tor network.
-PyTor change automatically IP address when a string marker is detected in response to a request.
+PyTor change automatically the IP address and retry when a string marker is detected in response to a request.

 Requirements
 =========